ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

     - Decision Information
     - Notes
   * - A
+    - SBP measurement error pulled from a normal distribution with mean=0 and SD=2.9 mm Hg
+    - Br J Gen Pract 2011; DOI: 10.3399/bjgp11X593884
+  * - B
+    - If simulant is adherent, 87% will not change medication due to theraputic inertia
+    - Hypertension.
+J Hypertens 39:1238–1245 DOI:10.1097/HJH.0000000000002783
+  * - C
     - NEEDED
     -
+  * - D
+    - NEEDED
+    -
+  * - E
+    - NEEDED
+    -
-  * - B
+  * - F
     - If simulant is eligible, either 50% or 100% depending on scenario
     - For 50% scenario, assignment is random
-  * - C
-    - NEEDED
-    -

 .. todo::